brenthdaniel/containerdiagoperator/README.md

      ContainerDiagnosticSpec defines the desired state of ContainerDiagnostic

 FIELDS:
-   foo	<string>
+   command	<string>
-     Foo is an example field of ContainerDiagnostic.
-Edit containerdiagnostic_types.go to remove/update
+     Command is one of: listjava
 ```